-Stock futures rise as oil steadies
+Stock futures rise despite oil market turmoil

 Oil prices slipped further after hitting an all-time low this week